 - Left turns: Buses must make very wide turns.
 If they do not turn properly, they might collide with vehicles in adjoining lanes.

 Our Jacksonville bus lawyers at the Law Offices of Anidjar & Levine may investigate your claim and identify the underlying causes of your accident.
-Contact us today at (904) 600-4000 to learn more.

-A Jacksonville bus lawyer knows that bus accident claims are often complex, especially if your case involves potential liability from the government.
-According toFlorida Statutes § 768.28, your case might have different notice requirements and a deadline you must meet to file your claim.
+Our lawyers know that bus accident claims are often complex, especially when a case involves potential liability from the government.
+According toFlorida Statutes § 768.28, your case might have different notice requirements than most situations.

 The Jacksonville bus lawyers from the Law Offices of Anidjar & Levine may investigate your claim and identify all parties who may be held responsible for the injuries you sustained.
 You can speak to a member of our team to learn if you have the right to pursue compensation after your bus accident.
-Call us at (904) 600-4000 to get started.
+Call us to get started.